SurPun/AWS-Developer-Associate/Section 21: AWS Serverless Lambda/Notes.md

 - SQS FIFO:
  - Messages with the same GroupID will be processed in order
  - The Lambda function scales to the number of active message groups

+## 284. Lambda Event & Context

+Lambda — Event and Context Objects

+- Event Object
+ - JSON-formatted document contains data for the function to process
+ - Contains information from the invoking service (e.g., EventBridge, custom, ...)
+ - Lambda runtime converts the event to an object (e.g., dict type in Python)
+ - Example: input arguments, invoking service arguments, ...

+- Context Object
+ - Provides methods and properties that provide information about the invocation, function, and runtime environment
+ - Passed to your function by Lambda at runtime
+ - Example: aws_request_id, function_name, memory_limit_in_mb, ...